SAS-Net: Cross-Domain Image Registration as Inverse Rendering via Structure-Appearance Factorization: Experiments

-The domain alignment loss $\mathcal{L}_{\text{align}}$ is the most critical component: its removal causes NCC to drop from 0.961 to 0.175 (82\% reduction), demonstrating that direct supervision of cross-domain reconstruction is essential.
-Removing $\mathcal{L}_{\text{cycle}}$ or $\mathcal{L}_{\text{scene}}$ causes moderate decreases (NCC: 0.955 and 0.953, respectively), confirming that cycle consistency stabilizes training while scene consistency enforces geometric correspondence in latent space.
-Removing the appearance encoder $E_A$ reduces SSIM from 0.894 to 0.851, indicating that explicit appearance encoding is important for domain disentanglement.
-The full model achieves the best overall performance, demonstrating synergistic contributions from all components.
+The domain alignment loss $\mathcal{L}_{\text{align}}$ is the most critical component: removing it collapses NCC from 0.858 to 0.634, erasing 87\% of the improvement over the unregistered baseline.
+This confirms the necessity of direct supervision on the re-rendered output $\hat{I}_{m \to f}$.
+Removing the Appearance Encoder $E_A$ causes a significant drop (NCC\,=\,0.741), validating that explicit appearance modeling via sufficient statistics (\cref{eq:app_enc}) is essential for factorization identifiability.
+Removing $\mathcal{L}_{\text{scene}}$ causes a moderate decrease (NCC\,=\,0.813), indicating that enforcing $\bm{s}_m \approx \bm{s}_f$ provides useful geometric regularization in the latent space. $\mathcal{L}_{\text{cycle}}$ contributes the least individually (NCC\,=\,0.836 without it), but prevents degenerate solutions by ensuring information preservation.
+The full model achieves the best performance, demonstrating synergistic contributions from all components.